kcri-tz/kcri-cge-bap/README.md

     docker version
     docker run hello-world

-Build the CGE Tools Docker image

-    # Clone and enter this repository
+Clone and enter this repository

     git clone https://github.com/zwets/kcri-cge-bap.git
     cd kcri-cge-bap

-    # Download backend repositories and tarballs
+Download the backend services

-    scripts/update-backend.sh
+    scripts/update-backends.sh

-    # Build the CGETools docker image
+Build the `kcri-cge-bap` Docker image

-    docker build -t kcri-cge-bap "." | tee Docker.build.log
+    docker build -t kcri-cge-bap "." | tee build.log

-Smoke test
+Smoke test the container

-    # Run 'BAP --help' in the container, using the bin/BAP wrapper
+    # Run 'BAP --help' in the container, using the bin/BAP wrapper.
-    # (Setting set BAP_DB_DIR to a dummy as we have no databases yet)
+    # (We set BAP_DB_DIR to a dummy as we have no databases yet)

     BAP_DB_DIR=/tmp bin/BAP --help

 Index the test databases

     # This uses the kma_index and kcst indexers in the freshly built
-    # container to index all test/databases/*:
+    # image to index test/databases/*:

-    test/databases/index-databases.sh
+    scripts/index-databases test/databases

-Maiden run against the test databases:
+Run on test data against the test databases:

     # Test run BAP on an assembled sample genome
     test/test-01-fa.sh

-    # Test run BAP on paired-end sample reads
+    # Run BAP on a sample of paired-end reads
     test/test-02-fq.sh

     # Same but additionally do assembly
     test/test-03-asm.sh

+If the tests above all end with with `[OK]`, you are good to go.
+(Note the test reads are just a small subset of a normal run, so the run output for tests 02 and 03 is not representative.)

 ### Installation - CGE Databases